 Conduct a full cycle of research

-The only way to build a blockchain product that will succeed among users is to understand the potential customer, their pain points, and goals your product should address.
+The only way to build a blockchain product that will succeed among users is to understand the potential customer, their pain points, and the goals your product should address.
 We do this by conducting discovery user research.
 Then, we learn the competitor landscape and how they address them by conducting a business & competitive analysis.
-As a result of this research, you get validated product ideas and concepts that are ready to be tested by real users.
+As a result of this research, you get validated product ideas and concepts ready to be tested by real users.

 Customer profile and user roles